NerDante/smartVim/README.md

 ## Overview
-**My vim config, use vim-plug to manage plugins.
-The goal of this config is build vim as IDE-like tool for development C/C++, Python and Go.
+**The conifg use vim-plug as plugin manager.
+The goal is build vim as IDE-like tool for development C/C++, Python and Go.
 You can add more language support with alternative plugin.**

 ![image](https://github.com/NerDante/smartVim/blob/master/screenshot/startPage.png)

 ## Required